 He began to inspect the campsite, watching his HUD’s biosensor at the same time.
 He was going to take advantage of his tech for as long as it stayed working.
 Small dots of life blipped up everywhere, bio-traces of Petpets in the trees, but nothing large enough to be Terra, or whatever had carried her off.
 “I’m not seeing any pertinent life forms on my scanner,” Hyren said.
 “They must have moved fast.
 We’ll find her.”

 “What do you mean, ‘we’?”
 Blynn asked as she grabbed the lantern and marched over to the dying remnants of the fire.
 The mote was still there, but rather than try to cajole the spooked fire sprite into the lantern, Blynn brusquely scooped it in and shut the window.
 “You go back to your precious Dr. Sloth, Commander.
 I’m not letting you near my owner again.”

 Hyren scanned the leaf-covered ground and spotted Terra’s glasses.
 They were miraculously undamaged, and Hyren picked them up and put them in an empty compartment of his utility belt.
 “Blynn,” he said, turning to the Zafara.
 “I’m not taking you two to Sloth.
 I promise.”

 “I never explicitly said I was bringing you two,” Hyren said.
 “I let slip that I was travelling with you and I’m sorry—”

-Blynn glared venom up at him and said, “’Sorry’ doesn’t mean much.
+Blynn glared venom up at him. “’Sorry’ doesn’t mean much.
 You really think I’m gonna trust you again?
-You’re clearly still working for Sloth.”
+You’re clearly still working for Sloth.
+You broke your promise.”

 “Look, every second we spend arguing is another second Terra’s in danger!”
 Hyren said.
 “You don’t have to trust me, but just let me help you get her back!”
 Depressions among dead leaves caught his eye.
 “Blynn, how good are you with footprints?”